-DPS FRAMEWORK FOR EFFECTIVE SPEECH LANGUAGE PATHOLOGISTS (SLP) | 2018 - 2019
+DPS FRAMEWORK FOR EFFECTIVE SPEECH LANGUAGE PATHOLOGISTS (SLP)

-ROLE EXPECTATION INDICATOR (c Demonstrates Mastery of and Expertise in the 1.A Leads, conducts, and completes a comprehensive multidisciplinary assessment which includes multiple sources of data, as well as family, student, and/or educator contributions that equitably identify presence or absence of a disability to establish special education eligibility.
+EXPECTATION INDICATOR Demonstrates Mastery of and Expertise in the 1.A Leads, conducts, and completes a comprehensive multidisciplinary assessment which includes multiple sources of data, as well as family, student, and/or educator contributions that equitably identify presence or absence of a disability to establish special education eligibility.
 Domain for Which They are Responsible 1.B Demonstrates knowledge of effective services that reduce barriers to and support learning across the home, school, and community settings.
-S (SLP) Establishes a Safe, Inclusive and 2.A Demonstrates knowledge of, interest in and respect for diverse student communities and cultures in a manner that increases equity.
-GISTS Respectful Learning Environment 2.B Implements high, clear expectations for student behavior, including self-advocacy.
-PATHOLOGISTS Plans, Delivers and Monitors Services that Facilitate Learning 3.A Leads, case manages and designs IEPs to include multidisciplinary present levels, SMART goals, specialized instruction, LRE considerations, and viewpoints of all team members aligned with state and federal laws, DPS regulations and procedures, and the individual needs of students. ш 3.B Provides services and/or specially designed instruction aligned with state and federal laws, DPS regulations and procedures, and the individual needs of students.
-LANGUAG 3.C Utilizes a data collection system to complete progress monitoring, adjust goals/plans, and design instruction to meet individual student needs.
-ANG 3.D Supports and integrates appropriate available technology in services and/or specially designed instruction to maximize student outcomes.
-ECH I Reflects on Practice 4.A Demonstrates self-awareness, reflects on practice with self and others, and acts on feedback.
-H nellects oil Fractice 4.B Pursues opportunities for professional growth which contributes to student and school growth, and a culture of inquiry.
-S Demonstrates 5.A Advocates for and engages students, families and the community in support of improved student achievement.
-Collaboration, Advocacy and 5.B Collaborates with school teams to positively impact student outcomes.
-Leadership 5.C Builds capacity among colleagues and demonstrates service to students, school, district and the profession.
+Establishes a Safe, Inclusive and 2.A Demonstrates knowledge of, interest in and respect for diverse student communities and cultures in a manner that increases equity.
+Respectful Learning Environment 2.B Implements high, clear expectations for student behavior, including self-advocacy.
+Plans, Delivers and Monitors Services 3.A Leads, case manages and designs IEPs to include multidisciplinary present levels, SMART goals, specialized instruction, LRE considerations, and viewpoints of all team members aligned with state and federal laws, DPS regulations and procedures, and the individual needs of students. that Facilitate Learning 3.B Provides services and/or specially designed instruction aligned with state and federal laws, DPS regulations and procedures, and the individual needs of students.